-4-pin BMC External IC Header
+4-pin BMC External I2C Header

 A System Management Bus header for IPMI 2.0 is located at JIPMB1.
-Connect the appropriate cable here to use the IPMB IC connection on your system.
+Connect a cable to this header to use the IPMB I2C connection on your system.
 See the table below for pin definitions.